 Feeling things are going better is not the same as knowing that things are actually better.
 Having goals you are trying to reach is the only way to ensure continuous improvement.

-To fine-tune your industrial maintenance activities, you will need to define maintenance KPIs, use CMMS to track metrics and generate reports, and make changes if the numbers show that you are not going to hit your maintenance goals.
+To fine-tune your industrial maintenance activities, you will need to define maintenance KPIs, use CMMS to track metrics, generate reports, and make changes if the numbers show that you will not hit your maintenance goals.

 Industrial maintenance professionals have the luck (or misfortune) to work in a dynamic field that is already changing due to the impacts of predictive analytics, automation, Industry 4.0, 5G, and other related technology.

 That being said, industrial maintenance workers should not yet fear automation as their jobs are here to stay.
-While the tools they use to monitor and repair assets might change and while the assets themselves might change, we are still far away from assets taking care of themselves.
+While the tools they use to monitor and repair assets might change, while the assets themselves might change, we are still far from assets taking care of themselves.